 This module allows you to reflect on your personal and professional development over the course of the programme, and to consider your future continuing professional development needs.
 It also seeks to review your core physiotherapy skills, to facilitate critical discussion of the principles and scope of the profession, and to prepare you for current and future physiotherapy practice.

 Patient views about the treatment they receive can be very powerful in the healthcare market.
 The aim of this module is to introduce you to the range of settings which deliver health care and the current and potential role of physiotherapy in improving the patient experience and satisfaction.

 Building on concepts studied in earlier modules, this module will introduce you to more complex patient care.
 You will look at the changing needs of more complex patients and how physiotherapy can effectively and efficiently influence individual patient's and the public's health and wellbeing.

 The aim of this module is to further advance your research and problem solving skills enabling you to carry out your own research in your future practice.
 This will involve the critical appraisal of research from a variety of sources to inform your own practice.

 - Teaching staff include clinically qualified lecturers in physiotherapy, nursing, occupational therapy and speech and language therapy, alongside many clinical partners.

 - The multidisciplinary nature of our School and its rapid growth has fostered a dynamic and innovative learning environment

-- You also conduct a research dissertation
+- You also conduct a research proposal

 UK entry requirements